nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 command line interface instead.

 #### Starting a default timer: `start MODE_NUMBER`
-_Note: To be improved with study and rest timers - similar to pomodoro sessions._

-Start a study timer from our list of default timers.
+Jump right into a study session by starting a study timer from our list of default timers.

 **_Note:_**